Color Me a Kidlit Writer

 Picture

 Kellye Crocker is the author of Dad’s Girlfriend and Other Anxieties, a contemporary middle grade novel coming in the Fall of 2022 from Albert Whitman & Co.
 She’s a former newspaper reporter and freelance journalist who has written for Better Homes and Gardens, Parents, and Glamour.
 She’s also worked in library youth services and has taught writing at two Iowa universities.
 Now, she’s encouraging the next generation of writers as part of the Young Writers Program faculty at Lighthouse Writers Workshop, the largest literary nonprofit in the Mountain West.
 Kellye, who lives in Denver, holds an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts and a bachelor’s degree in news-editorial from the Missouri School of Journalism.
 Like her protagonist, Kellye lives with anxiety and is always up for some belly breathing.
 She also loves to read, make art from the recycling bin, and explore the mountains with her husband and their naughty black lab.
 You can connect with her at kellyecrocker.com, on Twitter @kelcrocker and on Instagram: @kellyecrocker.
-Kellye is rep'd by Kelly Dyksterhouse of Raven Quill Literary.
+Kellye is rep'd by Kelly Dyksterhouse of The Tobias Literary Agency.

 0 Comments

 BLOG PARTY!
-Meet Kelly's Raven Quill Crew
+Meet Kelly's KidLit Crew Member

 10/4/2021